-Table.08: Politeness Strategies Kinds' Frequencies Used by Learners in the Seventh Scenario they are mine if you do not mind." with the degree of 50% for male and 62.5% for males.
+Table.08: Politeness Strategies Kinds' Frequencies Used by Learners inthe Seventh Scenario chart above show that both of them apply and perform the positive politeness kind by choosing the second alternative response "Excuse me, I can prove that they are mine if you do not mind." with the degree of 50% for male and 62.5% for males.
 It is also revealed a variation of the other strategies with various degrees among males and females even it consists the lowest percentage comparing to the previous one.
 In details, there is 35.9% for negative strategy, 12.8% for bald-on record and 1.3% for off-record one in relation to females, whereas the lowest degree is indicated for negative one with 12.5%.
 25.0% for direct strategy and 0.0% for the last kind of politeness strategies.
 So, both of them tend to use the second kind of strategies that is positive politeness.